zzdang/cascade_rcnn_gluon/README.md

 ## To Do List

-- [x] Train Cascade-RCNN with VGG16 and pruned vgg16 backbone
-- [ ] Train Cascade-RCNN with pruned VGG16 backbone(2 batch pre gpu)
-- [ ] Train faster-RCNN and Cascade-RCNN with resnet50 backbone
+- [ ] Train Cascade-RCNN with FPN backbone